tonY1883/misc-utils/Readme.md

 #### `zip_test.sh`
 A script that test the integrity of all the zip files inside the current folder*(And sub-folders)*

+#### `archive.sh`
+A script that zips every folder inside the current folder into an individual zip file.
+Good for packaging something you already organized.

 ## License

 All these files are licensed under the MIT License.